 Hiking Distance: 3 miles

-Rising from the deep Cohutta Wilderness, Grassy Mountain has some amazing hiking trails that take you through remote wilderness to see some of north Georgia’s most dynamic peaks.
+Rising from the deep Cohutta Wilderness 15 to 20 miles west of Blue Ridge GA, the Grassy Mountain hiking trails take you through remote wilderness to see some of North Georgia’s most dynamic peaks of the Appalachian Mountains.

-The hike to the summit begins at the Grassy Mountain Tower trailhead and delves into the forest to a beaver dam, meeting up with the Songbird Trail.
+The hike to the summit begins at the Grassy Mountain Tower trailhead, then heads into the forest to a beaver dam, ultimately meeting up with the Songbird Trail.

 The route climbs in elevation through vibrant flora and fauna and eventually a rocky trail bed before reaching the summit.